iamrealfarhanbd/ninja-toastify-plugin/readme.txt

 = Can I display multiple notifications at once? =

-Yes, the React Toastify library allows you to display multiple notifications at once.
+Yes, the Ninja Toastify allows you to display multiple notifications at once.
 You can control how many notifications are displayed by adding the different `id`.

 == Changelog ==